-- 7.1 Table 3 below identifies the key positive and negative effects found when checking the compatibility between the draft DPD objectives and the SA Objectives (Table 2).
+7.1 Table 3 below identifies the key positive and negative effects found when checking the compatibility between the draft DPD objectives and the SA Objectives (Table 2).
 The second column proposes the appropriate mitigation measures to ensure that compatability is maximised.
 These are recommendations to mitigate against the predicted significant adverse effects and to improve positive effects where they have been identified.
-These measures are recommendations on how to improve the sustainability of the Core Strategy DPD. - 7.2 Mitigation measures will also be included where potential negative or positive effects have been identified from the analysis of the Options against SA Objectives and DPD Objectives (Stages B2, B3 and B4).
-This includes mitigation measures which would be required if the Borough Council's preferred Strategy for development to the north in Bromsgrove District is implemented.
-In this SA Report the mitigation measures are only presented for the Preferred Options.
+These measures are recommendations on how to improve the sustainability of the Core Strategy DPD.

+7.2 Mitigation measures will also be included where potential negative or positive effects have been identified from the analysis of the Options against SA Objectives and DPD Objectives (Stages B2, B3 and B4).
+In this Final SA Report mitigation measures are only presented for the Preferred Option.